-- 1. Two systematic reviews including non-RCTs and two RCTs describe comparable rates of post-transperineal biopsy infection in patients with and without antibiotic prophylaxis. - 2.
+- 1. Two systematic reviews including non-RCTs and two RCTs describe comparable rates of post-biopsy infection in patients with and without antibiotic prophylaxis. - 2.
 Be informed about local antimicrobial resistance. - 3.
 Banned by European Commission due to side effects. - 4.
 Contradicts principles of Antimicrobial Stewardship. - 5.
-Only one RCT comparing targeted and augmented prophylaxis. - 6.
-Originally introduced to use alternative antibiotics in case of fluoroquinolone resistance. - 7.
-Various schemes: fluoroquinolone plus aminoglycoside (3 RCTs); and fluoroquinolone plus cephalosporin (1 RCT).
+Fosfomycin trometamol (4 RCTs), cephalosporins (2 RCTs), aminoglycosides (2 RCTs). - 6.
+Only one RCT comparing targeted and augmented prophylaxis. - 7.
+Originally introduced to use alternative antibiotics in case of fluoroquinolone resistance. - 8.
+Various schemes: fluoroquinolone plus aminoglycoside (4 RCTs); and fluoroquinolone plus cephalosporin (1 RCT).

-GRADE Working Group grades of evidence.
 High certainty: $(\oplus \oplus \oplus \oplus)$ very confident that the true effect lies close to that of the estimate of the effect.
-Moderate certainty: $(\oplus \oplus \oplus \ominus)$ moderately confident in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.
-Low certainty: $(\oplus \oplus \ominus \ominus)$ confidence in the effect estimate is limited: the true effect may be substantially different from the estimate of the effect.
-Very low certainty: $(\oplus \ominus \ominus \ominus)$ very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect.
-Figure adapted from Pilatz et al., [356] with permission from Elsevier.
+Moderate certainty: $(\oplus \oplus \oplus \oplus)$ moderately confident in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.
+Low certainty: $(\oplus \oplus \oplus \odot)$ confidence in the effect estimate is limited: the true effect may be substantially different from the estimate of the effect.
+Very low certainty: $(\oplus \oplus \odot \odot)$ very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect.
+Figure adapted from Pilatz et al., [396] with permission from Elsevier.